Last updated: May 2026

 How to Get a Tax Identification Number (TIN) in Saudi Arabia

-Quick answer: Businesses and taxable entities operating in Saudi Arabia must register with the Zakat, Tax and Customs Authority (ZATCA) to obtain a Tax Identification Number (TIN) and comply with VAT, zakat, and tax regulations.
+Quick answer: Businesses and taxable entities operating in Saudi Arabia must register with the Zakat, Tax and Customs Authority (ZATCA) to obtain a Tax Identification Number (TIN) and comply with VAT, zakat, and corporate tax obligations.

 This guide explains how to obtain a Tax Identification Number (TIN) in Saudi Arabia, VAT registration thresholds, required documents, foreign company obligations, e-invoicing requirements, and how to complete registration through ZATCA step by step.